Building a JavaScript "Runtime" for AJAX Navigation and Traditional Page Loads

 • Convert app creation into a factory so the petite-vue instance (or another framework) can be configured.

-• Support window.beforeunload to trigger page leave hooks and optionally cancel navigation.
+• Support window.beforeunload to trigger page unload hooks and optionally cancel navigation.

 Extending